Configuration options for retrieving sensitive data samples with Macie - Amazon Macie

 • If one account owns the KMS key and a different account owns the role, a user of the account that owns the key has to allow cross-account access to the key.

 This topic describes how to perform these tasks for an IAM role that you created to retrieve sensitive data samples from S3 objects.
 It also provides examples for both scenarios.
-For information about allowing access to customer managed AWS KMS keys for other scenarios, see Authentication and access control for AWS KMS in the AWS Key Management Service Developer Guide.
+For information about allowing access to customer managed AWS KMS keys for other scenarios, see KMS key access and permissions in the AWS Key Management Service Developer Guide.

 Allowing same-account access to a customer managed key